Free freight for online orders over $200

 When is it appropriate to use a low voltage radon fan mitigation system?

 Low voltage radon mitigation systems (sometimes called radon “plug and play” fans) save time and money for the conscientious radon professional or DIYer.
 Be sure your low voltage system is CLASS II or it may get called out on your next inspection.
+Certain classifications and certain jurisdictions require an electrical permit be pulled.

-Radon fans are often placed in areas with no readily available power.
+Radon fans are often placed in areas with no readily-available power.
 Since the builder didn’t plan for radon, they likely didn’t plan to have power where the radon fan ended up.
 A Class II low voltage radon system allows the installer to power the fan immediately without a costly electrical consult or a timely permit pull (in most jurisdictions).

-KTA 1.0 and 2.0 power supply boxes can be placed inside the home–mechanical rooms and garages are the most common placements.
-They should be in a conspicuous place so that the occupants can monitor the system and note any manometer changes or alarm states.
+KTA 1.0 and 2.0 power supply boxes should be placed inside the home–mechanical rooms and garages are the most common placements.
+They should be in a conspicuous place so that the occupants can monitor the system and note any changes or alarm states.
 With up to 100’ of low voltage cabling, you can almost always make it to your legal fan placement outside the thermal envelope of the home.

 Save time and money with the KTA low voltage radon fan system.